-"Unless exempt pursuant to Alabama competitive bid laws or otherwise permitted by law, no public official or public employee servant, or a member of the household of the public employee or the public official servant, and no business with which the person is associated shall enter into any contract to provide goods or services which is to be paid in whole or in part out of state, county, or municipal funds unless the contract has been awarded through a process of competitive bidding and a copy of the contract is filed with the commission.
+"(a) Unless exempt pursuant to Alabama competitive bid laws or otherwise permitted by law, no public official or public employee servant, or a member of the household of the public employee or the public official servant, and no business with which the person is associated shall enter into any contract to provide goods or services which is to be paid in whole or in part out of state, county, or municipal funds unless the contract has been awarded through a process of competitive bidding and a copy of the contract is filed with the commission.
 All such contract awards shall be made as a result of original bid takings, and no awards from negotiations after bidding shall be allowed.
-A copy of each contract, regardless of the amount, entered into by a public official, public employee servant, a member of the household of the public employee or the public official servant, and any business with which the person is associated shall be filed with the commission within 10 days after the contract has been entered into whether or not the contract was required to be competitively bid."
+A copy of each contract, regardless of the amount, entered into by a public official, public employee, a member of the household of the public employee or the public official, and any business with which the person is associated shall be filed with the commission within 10 days after the contract has been entered into.